scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

-# Prepare bastion tool - Install Kubernetes CLI and Helm
+# How to install Kubernetes CLI and Helm on the bastion

 This document explains how to install Kubernetes CLI (kubectl) and Helm on the bastion.
+After following the doc, you will be able to do operations to the Kubernetes cluster on the bastion node.

-## Prepare Ansible configuration
+## Prepare Ansible inventory

-First, you need to retrieve the public DNS for the bastion and username to generate the Ansible inventory file.
+First, you create an Ansible inventory file that contains the hostname and the username of the bastion as follows.

 In `examples/azure/network/` directory, execute the following command